Update, 9/21/21: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.

-However, we’ve also included a few router models that don’t have Wi-Fi 6 where they offer compelling features like an extremely affordable price or best-in-class VPN configuration.
+However, we’ve also included a few router models that don’t have Wi-Fi 6, but they offer compelling features like a highly affordable price or best-in-class VPN configuration.

-We don’t think there’s a best router for Xfinity, a best router for Spectrum, a best router for Verizon FIOS, or a best router for any other internet service provider.
+We don’t think there’s a best router for Xfinity, Spectrum, Verizon FIOS, or any other internet service provider.
 We recommend you pick whichever router fits your needs.
-The only thing that is ISP-specific is your modem, so this only matters if you’re picking a combined router-modem unit.
+The only thing that is ISP-specific is your modem, so this only matters if you’re choosing a combined router-modem unit.
 For most people, we recommend a separate router and modem, which will give you more choices.

 Beyond that, it all comes down to how much money you want to spend, which features you’re looking for, and how much bleeding-edge technology you want in your wireless router.

 Best Wi-Fi Router: Asus AX6000 (RT-AX88U)